Active Caustics: Introduction

-Biological motility in a fluid medium \cite{ Tuval2020} is dynamic, and flows can strongly influence the dispersal of swimmers \cite{PhysRevLett.129.064502, PhysRevFluids.6.L012501} yielding features such as preferential sampling in turbulence \cite{Durham2013, PhysRevLett.116.108104}.
-The competition between autonomous motion and systematic reorientation by the mean ambient flow field $\vect{U}$ is characterised by the ratio $\beta/\norm{\nabla \vect{U}}$ where $1/\beta$ is the time it takes for a swimmer to move by its own body length.
-Our focus in this work is on swimmers with vanishingly small Stokes and Reynolds numbers, with self-propelling stresses small compared to those created by the ambient flow.
-We therefore ignore particle inertia as well as the effect of the particles on the flow.
-Microscopic marine plankton, in particular, operate in this regime, in a vortex-laden turbulent ecosystem, and the coupling of their motility with ambient flow \cite{Denny1997, Tuval2020, StockerARFM2012, Krishnamurthy2020, mousavi2023efficient, Durham2013} plays a central role in their lives.
-Fig. \ref{Figure1} (a) depicts typical values of $\beta/\norm{\nabla \vect{U}}$ and $Re$ for various swimmers, based on published data on swimming speed and size, and typical shear-rates in the upper mixed layer of the open ocean \cite{StockerARFM2012} [see Supplementary].
+Biological motility in a fluid medium \cite{Tuval2020} is dynamic, and flows can strongly influence the dispersal of swimmers \cite{PhysRevLett.129.064502, PhysRevFluids.6.L012501}.
+The competition between autonomous motion and systematic reorientation by the ambient flow field $\vect{U}$ is characterized by the local ratio $\beta/\norm{\nabla \vect{U}}$ where $1/\beta$ is the time it takes for a swimmer to move its own body length.
+When $\vect{U}$ is unsteady and/or spatially heterogeneous, this ratio is dynamic along a swimmer trajectory, and thus it is convenient to define an average quantity $\beta/\kappa$, where $\kappa \equiv \sqrt{\langle \nabla \vect{U : \nabla\vect{U}} \rangle}$ is the root mean square value.
+Fig. \ref{Figure1} (a) depicts typical values of $\beta/\kappa$ and Reynolds ($Re$) numbers for various swimmers, based on published data on swimming speed and size, and typical shear-rates in the upper mixed layer of the open ocean \cite{StockerARFM2012} [see Appendix \ref{plankton}].
+In complex natural environments, such as oceans, neither particle inertia nor activity can be directly controlled, and `collisional' aggregation \cite{pumir2016} may arise from both inertia and activity [hence $Re$ as a separate axis in Fig. \ref{Figure1} (a)].
+We focus on swimmers for which $Re$ and Stokes numbers $St$ are vanishingly small, with self-propelling stresses small compared to those created by the ambient flow.
+We therefore ignore particle inertia as well as the effect of the particles on the flow, neglecting interparticle hydrodynamic and steric interactions.

-Micro-swimmers in externally driven flows, through the coupling of their orientation to velocity gradients \cite{pedley1992hydrodynamic,Torney2007,Zhan2014}, display focusing \cite{Kessler1985}, aggregation \cite{GENIN20043, Ardekani2012}, and expulsion out of vortical regions \cite{Sokolov2016}, in a manner reminiscent of inertial particles \cite{Croor2015, Wilkinson_2005}.
 Although their inertia is negligible, their motion is persistent because of self-propulsion \cite{Durham2013}.
-Moreover, the Hamiltonian structure of bound orbits of microswimmers in certain flows \cite{ Stark2016, Lushi2015, Shelley2019, Arguedas_Leiva_2020} suggests a role for the effective inertial dynamics of active Stokesian suspensions in imposed flows, where the orientation vector behaves like momentum \cite{Chajwa2019, Ronojoy2020, Chajwa2020}.